Daniel’s 70th Week (Daniel 9:24-27)

 “And at the end of time an end shall be put to the desolation.”

 When the Messiah returns at the end of this age He will destroy the Man of Sin and his armies with the command of His mouth and by the splendour of His Second Coming.
-(2 Thessalonians 2:8) At that time the Church will be raptured, (Matthew 24:31) (1Thessalonians 4:14-18) (1Corinthians 15:51-52) Israel delivered (Zechariah 12:10) (Romans 11:25-27) and the “everlasting righteousness” provided by the finished work of Christ established on the earth.
+(2 Thessalonians 2:8) At that time the Church will be raptured, (Matthew 24:31) (1Thessalonians 4:14-18) (1Corinthians 15:51-52) Israel delivered (Zechariah 12:10) (Romans 11:25-27) and the “everlasting righteousness” provided by the finished work of the Messiah established on the earth.
 At that time the Millennial Kingdom of the Messiah will commence with the lord Jesus reigning over the nations from the city of Jerusalem.
 Indeed in that day the prophet Isaiah proclaims; “the Word of the LORD will cover the earth as the waters cover the sea.”
 (Isaiah 11:9) Indeed Daniel’s prophecy was wonderfully fulfilled and points to the perfect and finished work of the Messiah to bring about “everlasting righteousness “ for Israel and for the whole world in fact!

 To put a “time gap” between the 69th and the 70th week and calling this gap of time “the Church Age” is to put an interpretation on this passage that cannot be supported by scripture.
 There is no Biblical reason to insert a “time gap” between the 69th and the 70th week as the seventy weeks taken consecutively perfectly describes the work of our Lord and Saviour to provide a perfect and complete salvation for Israel, for the Holy City Jerusalem and for the whole world.

 Furthermore, to take the New Covenant established and ratified by Jesus and apply it to a seven-year covenant made by the Antichrist with Israel, which he breaks after three and a half years, is to relegate the work of Jesus to a tragic miss-interpretation within the context of the whole of Daniel chapter nine.
 In fact this interpretation actually denigrates the work of the cross.
-Darby and others may well have been sincere when seeking to understand the “Seventieth Week” in the way they did but made a fatal error in applying the work of Christ to the Antichrist!
+Darby and others may well have been sincere when seeking to understand the “Seventieth Week” in the way they did but made a fatal error in applying the work of the Messiah to the Antichrist!
 This is a gross error that is still being perpetually taught in the Evangelical world today!
 I am persuaded that after 3 ½ years of perfect ministry the Lord Jesus was put to death to establish the “Everlasting Covenant” once and for all time and by His death put an end to the Old Testament sacrificial system.

 Some will also argue that the Lord Jesus never made a seven year covenant with Israel.
 However, this objection is not a problem.
 Of course the Lord Jesus did not make a seven year covenant with Israel as His covenant was “the everlasting covenant” ratified for all time by the shedding of His own blood (Matthew 26:28).
 The eternal nature and permanency of this covenant is clearly taught in the Book of Hebrews and also in Daniel chapter nine where Daniel himself refers to the nature of this covenant calling it “everlasting righteousness.”
 If the “seventy sevens” are 490 literal years by the Jewish Lunar Calendar then of course Daniel’s 70th week must also be seven literal years.
 So then how do we understand these last seven years?